-Nature had blessed me with a voice that permits me appearances on the stages of many honourable opera houses.
-I try to use my gift with with respect and to give back, which is why I became an ambassador for the coral reefs of our oceans in 2016.
+Nature has blessed me with a voice that permits me appearances on the stages of many honorable opera houses.
+I try to use my gift with respect and to give back, which is why I became an ambassador for the coral reefs of our oceans in 2016.
 I lobby for their protection and preservation as often as I can.

-To be honest, I really can’t give you a favourite city!
+To be honest, I really can’t give you a favorite city!
 But I can put it this way: I feel at home in every city where a spotlight illuminates a stage!
-To be more precise, the stage is my favourite place whenever and wherever.
+To be more precise, the stage is my favorite place whenever and wherever.